theodoredyer/DS-ML-Learning/DSET/notes/mat_stats.md

 - Spearman's Rank = finds R correlation between variable-pairs of ordinal data type, variable pairs are then able to be ranked according to strength of correlation between them.
 Assumes variables are ordinal; numeric, but able to be ranked, assumes nonlinear, and non-normally distributed
 - Chi-Square test. p < 0.05 = reject null hypothesis (variables are correlated) & p > 0.05 = accept null hypothesis (variables are independent)
 - Use Chi square tables if variables are categorical or numeric, and we have binned numeric variables

+### Transforming dataset distributions
+- Important to scale data to ensure differing magnitude among variables doesn't produce erraneous results
+- Normalization = putting each observation on a relative scale between 0-1
+- Standardization = rescaling data so that it has a zero mean and unit variance
+- Done with scikit-learn to scale, center, normalize, bin, and imputing

+### Extreme Value Analysis

+- Most ML methods assume that the data has been treated for outliers already
+- Used to detect fraud, equipment faulure, etc

+### Multivariate Outlier Detection
+- Find outliers that only show up within combinations of observations from two or more different variables